amulya0615/coutureAI/README.md

 ## Usage

-1. Open the application in your web browser.
+1. Launch the app in your browser.
-2. Enter a detailed description of the clothing item you wish to visualize.
+2. Enter a detailed clothing description (e.g., "a denim jacket with floral embroidery and silver buttons").
-3. Click on the "Generate" button to create an image of your custom design.
+3. Click "Generate" to see your design.
-4. Review the generated image and make adjustments to your description as needed.
+4. Review the image and view product suggestions.
+5. Modify and iterate as needed.

 ## License